 Adept (Rank 1) – 0 Reputation

 Each faction representative will allow you to spend your faction tokens and gold to purchase faction-specific items.
-There are also valuable resources available from the faction vendors, such as Chunk of Consecrated iron that’s used to apply the Resilient perk to your items when crafting.
+There are also valuable resources available from the faction vendors.
+These include items such as the Chomatic Seal, Azoth Inductor, and more.
 The faction vendor is also the only place you can obtain Runes of holding which you need to increase your storage space when crafting storage-related items.

 In order to apply the faction seal, you need to first purchase the seal and then make your way to the appropriate crafting station.
 For example, if you purchase a piece of light armor you would need to have the seal and be at the Outfitting Station to apply the seal.
 If you purchase heavy armor then you would need to be at the forge.